 How long does this icing last?

-Stored at room temperature and in the fridge, it’ll last for more than a week.
+Stored in the fridge, it’ll last for more than a week.
 But do you really want it to last that long?
 Noooooo.

 Does this icing recipe harden?